 where the expectation is taken with respect to the activations of the agents and the internal randomization of the strategies drawing the actions $I_t(v)$.
 Since the active agents $\cA_t$ are chosen i.i.d.\ from a fixed distribution, we also consider the average regret

 where $Q = \E\big[|\cA_t|\big] > 0$ for all $t$.

 In our setting, each agent locally runs an instance of the same online algorithm.
 We do not require any ad-hoc interface between each local instance and the rest of the network.
-In particular, we make the following assumption \citep{cesa2020cooperative}. \begin{assumption}[\Oni] An online algorithm \textsc{Alg} is run with an \emph{\oni} if: \begin{enumerate}[topsep=0pt,parsep=0pt,itemsep=0pt] \item Each agent $v$ locally runs a local instance of \textsc{Alg} \item All local instances use the same initialization and learning rate \item All local instances make updates while being oblivious to whether or not their host node $v$ was active and when \end{enumerate} \end{assumption} This assumption implies that each agent's instance is oblivious to both the network topology and the location of the agent in the network.
+In particular, we make the following assumption \citep{cesa2020cooperative}. \begin{assumption}[\Oni] An online algorithm \alg\ is run with an \emph{\oni} if: \begin{enumerate}[topsep=0pt,parsep=0pt,itemsep=0pt] \item each agent $v$ locally runs a local instance of \alg; \item all local instances use the same initialization and the same strategy for updating the learning rates; \item all local instances make updates while being oblivious to whether or not their host node $v$ was active and when. \end{enumerate} \end{assumption} This assumption implies that each agent's instance is oblivious to both the network topology and the location of the agent in the network.
 Its purpose is to show that communication improves learning rates even without any network-specific tuning.
 In concrete applications, one might use ad-hoc variants that rely on the knowledge of the task at hand, and decrease the regret even further.
-However, the lower bound we prove in \Cref{t:lower} shows that the regret cannot be greatly decreased even when agents have full knowledge of the graph.

-\section{Upper Bound}
+\section{Upper bound}